 Grey metro tiles are massively on-trend at the moment.
 The gloss finish will help to enhance the feeling of light and space in your bathroom

 Why are grey bathrooms so popular?

 In fashion, grey is solid, dependable and ever present…indeed, Christian Dior believed it to be a fundamental colour which came above all other neutral shades.
-And, if recent trends are anything to go by, Pantone (the global experts in colour) named “Ultimate Grey” as one of their colours of the year for 2021.
+And, if recent trends are anything to go by, Pantone (the global experts in colour) named “Ultimate Grey” as one of their recent colours of the year.

 As a neutral shade, grey is incredibly versatile, spanning the gap between light and dark perfectly.
 Neutrals, by their very nature, are a safe option when it comes to decorating your bathroom and grey complements a whole range of them, from beige to ivory.

 However, it’s not just alongside neutrals where grey can play a big part.
 Pastels and blush colours are incredibly popular contemporary choices, and these can really pop with a grey background.
 Take pink and grey for example, as an on-trend bathroom colour combination that works exceptionally well.